Skip to content

 DISTINGUISHING FEATURES

-Class 1820 Junior Administrative Analyst is the entry-level class of the series performing professional level work in analyzing, researching and reporting functions related to department operations.
-This class is distinguished from Class 1822 Administrative Analyst in that the latter is the journey level of the series that performs duties of difficult and complex nature related to administrative policy analysis, legislative analysis, economic analysis, budgetary analysis, complex financial/fiscal analysis and reporting, and development/administration of competitive bid processes, contractual agreements or grants.
+Class 1820 Junior Administrative Analyst is distinguished from Class 1822 Administrative Analyst in that the latter is the journey level of the series that performs duties of difficult and complex nature related to administrative policy analysis, legislative analysis, economic analysis, budgetary analysis, complex financial/fiscal analysis and reporting, data analysis, and development/administration of competitive bid processes, contractual agreements or grants.

 According to Civil Service Commission Rule 109, the duties specified below are representative of the range of duties assigned to this job code/class and are not intended to be an inclusive list.